Rape: Against Our Will

 Mr. Hagen's Reply: Against Our Will

 Is Rape a Sex Crime?
-I believe, fundamentally, that the answer is no. Rape is primarily a power crime.
+I believe, fundamentally, that the answer is no. Rape is primarily a power and violent crime.
 Take a look at Susan Brownmiller's book "Against our Will: Men, Women and Rape".
 I am including a number of perspectives that might help you to understand abuse (psychological as well as physical), assault and rape.

-1. Power and Control Perspective:
+1. Power and Control Perspective: Rhetoric of Rape

 Rape occurs when persuasion fails (i.e., consent is not given).
 The rapist is most concerned about the ability to control the victim.
 The rapist achieves the gratification of superiority through the degradation and humiliation of the victim.

-2. Anthropological: Symbolic Interaction Perspective:
+2. Anthropological: Policing Gender Symbolic Interaction

 Individuals in Western society learn face to face interaction on the basis of shared cultural meanings of roles, rules and relationships.
 Rape happens when situations are interpreted differently by men and women.
 Interpretations of a situation can be viewed as dissonant due to cultural pressures on women whose concepts of femininity contain contradictory and confusing personifications.
 On the one hand women were taught to be passive, receptive and faithful, and on the other, seductive, coy and flirtatious.

 Women used such metaphoric exchange strategies to solicit attention and gifts from men.
 Masculinity by contrast emphasized male conquest of women.
 Men were stereotypically taught to expect sexual favors for the attention and material rewards bestowed on women.
-Such stereotypes foster a rape culture.
+Such stereotypes of women foster a rape culture.

 When dating misunderstandings happen, a rape may be seen as intentionally or unintentionally as victim-precipitated.
 The rapist's sexual advances being allegedly affirmed, the victim may have led the rapist to believe (through the "come on") that the consent for sex was given.
-Rape becomes a product of the misunderstood dating situation due to the actions of the other which are interpreted as implied consent.
+Rape becomes a product of the misunderstood dating situation due to the symbolic interactions of the other which are interpreted as implied consent.

-3. Feminist Perspective:
+3. Feminist Perspective: The Link between Pornography and Rape?

 Feminists believe that patriarchal culture is the root cause of rape.